-14.3 Source Devices
+14.4 Source Devices

-When connecting an audio source to the Beolab 50, there are some basic, general rules that should be followed in order to get the optimal performance from your system.
+When connecting an audio source to the Beolab 90, there are some basic, general rules that should be followed in order to get the optimal performance from your system.
 Note that these are general rules - so there are exceptions.

-- If possible, the source should be connected to the Beolab 50 using a digital audio connection. - If the source device has a volume control it should be disabled and the Beolab 50's volume control should be used instead. - If the source has two analogue outputs: one volume-regulated and the other at a fixed level, the fixed-level output should be used. - If you are connecting a source using a line-level analogue input, check the source device's datasheet to find its maximum output level and set the value appropriately on the Beolab 50 (See Section 6.2.3 on page 25).
-If the maximum output of your device is greater than the Beolab 50's maximum possible setting (6.5 V RMS) then it is recommendable that the source device's output level is reduced if possible, either within its own settings or using an external attenuator.
-Table 14.1 and Figure 14.7 show the necessary attenuation to reduce various voltage levels to 6.5 V RMS.
+- If possible, the source should be connected to the Beolab 90 using a digital audio connection. - If the source device has a volume control it should be disabled and the Beolab 90's volume control should be used instead - If the source has two analogue outputs: one volume-regulated and the other at a fixed level, the fixed-level output should be used - If you are connecting a source using a line-level analogue input (RCA or XLR), check the source device's datasheet to find its maximum output level and set the value appropriately on the Beolab 90 (See Section 6.2.3).
+If the maximum output of your device is greater than the Beolab 90's maximum possible setting (6.5 V RMS) then it is recommendable that the source device's output level is reduced if possible, either within its own settings or using an external attenuator.
+Figure 14.7 shows the necessary attenuation to reduce various voltage levels to 6.5 V RMS.